Andy4Ju/cf_gimbal_cmdr/README.md

 The Gimbal2D controller template is set to be used for alpha-beta control.

-The reference can be found here:
+The reference for gimbal design and dynamic equations deriving can be found here:

 [An Over-Actuated Multi-Rotor Aerial Platform and Iterative Learning Control Applications](https://escholarship.org/uc/item/4pb023fz)

 Navigate to `crazyflie-firmware/src/modules/src/controller/controller_Gimbal2D.c`.